Gabriela Alonso Yáñez

 - Tara Vanderbeer - Tara is interested in developing science education curriculum relevant to the Northern Territories in Canada.

-- Ana Watson - Department of Geography (PhD) - Ana's study explores the ways in which the social constructions of environmental concerns and power relationships influence land use decision making and natural gas extraction in Camisea, Peru through the analysis of key historical discourses, social learning and environmental politics.
+- Ana Watson (graduated June, 2022) - Department of Geography (PhD) - Ana's study explores the ways in which the social constructions of environmental concerns and power relationships influence land use decision making and natural gas extraction in Camisea, Peru through the analysis of key historical discourses, social learning and environmental politics.

 - Danilo Borja - Department of Geography (PhD) - Danilo explores the roles of informal social networks and social learning in shaping political arguments and land use policies in Yasuni, Ecuador.